sixtyeight/wsk-render-excel/wsk-action-render-excel/how-to.md

 # OpenWhisk #

 n.b: Using this on MiniShift using the openwhisk-template will *NOT* work out of the box due to the memory limits.
-Template: https://raw.githubusercontent.com/projectodd/openwhisk-openshift/master/template.yml
+Template: https://raw.githubusercontent.com/projectodd/openwhisk-openshift/master/template.yml [(persistent version)](https://raw.githubusercontent.com/projectodd/openwhisk-openshift/master/persistent-template.yml)

 * [Running OpenWhisk on OpenShift](https://github.com/projectodd/openwhisk-openshift)
 * [Apache OpenWhisk](https://openwhisk.apache.org/)